durrantlab/molmoda/README.md

 Compiling MolModa from source is technically challenging and should only be necessary for developers who wish to modify the app.
 MolModa compilation requires a UNIX-like operating system (e.g., Linux or macOS).
 Windows users can use the Windows Subsystem for Linux (WSL).
-It also requires node.js and the npm package manager.
-Here are some general steps to compile MolModa from source:
+Compiling also requires node.js and the npm package manager.
+Here are some general steps to compile MolModa from
+source:

 1. Clone this repository: `git clone https://github.com/durrantlab/molmoda.git`
 2. Change into the cloned directory: `cd molmoda`